Vyral/jon-carbutti-recruiting/_posts/2021-03-18-a-great-new-book-for-real-estate-professionals-to-read.md

 Today I want to talk about Ryan Serhant’s brand-new book, “Big Money Energy: How to Rule at Work, Dominate at Life, and Make Millions.”

 **For any of you who are not familiar with Ryan, he’s the No. 1 real estate broker in NYC and the star of Bravo’s “Million Dollar Listing: NYC.”** He’s a great, humble, and charitable guy.
-He actually did a 30-minute Zoom call with my entire team recently and we were blown away by his generosity and some of the tips he was sharing.
+He did a 30-minute Zoom call with my entire team recently and we were blown away by his generosity and some of the tips he was sharing.

 {% include pullquote.html %}